Jesus Never Existed

 Just like Christianity, Islam owes a debt to paganism.
 Paganism is part of its theology, history, ceremony, and veneration.

-Black Stone: About 60 BC, the Roman historian Diodorus Siculus commented that there was in Arabia a temple ‘greatly revered by the Arabs.’
+About 60 BC, the Roman historian Diodorus Siculus commented that there was in Arabia a temple ‘greatly revered by the Arabs.’

-Ptolemy, the geographer, mentions it in his work, calling it the ‘macoraba.
+Ptolemy, the geographer, mentions it in his work, calling it the ‘macoraba.‘

 Muhammad incorporated the Kabah’s pagan roots into Islam to give the Muslims a sense of identity, legitimacy, and uniqueness.
 He also wanted to ease the Arabs’ strain of moving from paganism to Islam, by continuing the practices of their fathers.